 Introduction to IF Statement in MySQL

-The “IF” statement in MySQL is a conditional statement that is used to test a condition(s) or generate a condition-based output.
-An IF statement is followed by only ELSEIF which is further followed by ELSE statement.
-The IF statement works sequentially, like, if a condition tests positive on IF itself then subsequent ELSEIF won’t execute, and if condition on ELSEIF turns out to be TRUE then subsequent ELSE will not execute.
-The IF statement is a type of control-flow statements.
-In the context of the query language, the control-flow statements assume significance as they allow checking condition for an important metric.
+The MySQL “IF” statement is a conditional statement used to test one or more conditions or generate a condition-based output.
+An IF statement must be followed by an ELSEIF statement, which can be further followed by an ELSE statement.
+The IF statement works sequentially; if a condition tests positive on IF itself, subsequent ELSEIF won’t execute, and if a condition on ELSEIF turns out to be TRUE, then subsequent ELSE will not run.
+The IF statement is a type of control-flow statement.
+In the context of the query language, the control-flow statements assume significance as they allow checking conditions for an important metric.

 Flow Diagram of IF-ELSEIF-ELSE in MySQL

-How IF Statement Works in MySQL?
+How Does IF Statement Works in MySQL?

 SELECT MAXI (13, 5);

 SELECT MAXI (7, 7);

 As we can find that the code gave us the right results.
 Let’s see how the code works.
 There are two important aspects associated with code: syntax and logic.
 We explore logic, which is essential though simple.
 We pass two integer values into the function.
 Note the function returns a string, so we used VARCHAR.
 Inside the function, we compare the variables, and based on the condition, we assign appropriate statements to the character variable ‘s’.
 After checking the conditions, the IF statement concatenates the variables and the statement assigned to the variable “s”.